garrandall/popular-music-data/tracks/shoop-salt-n-pepa.md

 Oh my goodness, girl look at him
 He's the cutest brother in here
-And he's comin' this way, oooh
+And he's comin' this way, oh

 S and the P wanna get with me, cool (uh-huh)